 This component has to be enabled when the Solidity compiler is built and therefore it is not available in all Solidity binaries.
 The build instructions explain how to activate this option.
-It is activated for the Ubuntu PPA releases in most versions, but not for the Docker images, Windows binaries or the statically-built Linux binaries.
-It can be activated for solc-js via the smtCallback if you have an SMT solver installed locally and run solc-js via node (not via the browser).
+It is activated for the Ubuntu PPA releases in most versions, but not for solc-js, the Docker images, Windows binaries or the statically-built Linux binaries.